 Huskies can range in height from 24 to 38 inches at the withers (the point just below the neck) and weigh between 60 and 120 pounds.
 Average puppies grow about 2-3 inches per month, so a husky eight weeks old could be about 24-26 inches tall by the time they are twelve weeks old.

-An adult male husky weighing 80-100 pounds is considered large, while a female weighing 50-70 pounds is considered small.
+An adult male husky weighing 80-100 pounds is considered significant, while a female weighing 50-70 pounds is considered small.
 Also, huskies only require a little grooming and often have long hair that needs little care.

 The Maximum Height For Huskies